PierreSue/2017Fall-DoorFriend/README.md

 ## Future improvements
 - Have an additional RPi inside to notify user of arriving friends
+- Find the solution to prevent from overfitting on speaker recognition
 - Make the enrollment process smoother
 - The owner can lock the door manually